AXErunners/axerunner/README.md

 ## restart

-"dashman restart [now]" restarts (or starts) dashd.
+"axerunner restart [now]" restarts (or starts) dashd.
 Searches for dash-cli/dashd the current directory, ~/.dashcore, and $PATH.
 It will prompt to restart if not given the optional 'now' argument.